Lights on Afterschool

 Lights On Afterschool will be celebrated on Thursday, October 20, 2022.

-Governor Gordon Proclams Lights On Afterschool Day
+Governor Gordon Proclaimed Lights On Afterschool Day in Wyoming.

 Mission: The Wyoming Afterschool Alliance is a statewide network working to create the conditions for young people to reach their full potential.
 We are a priority fund of the Wyoming Community Foundation.